ramate-io/ramate/rglo/rera-000-000-000-dulan/rglo-000-000-000-artifact/README.md

 ## Usage
 - All Artifacts in this repository SHALL have been subjected to pull-request review.
-- The deliverable output of OAC is its Artifacts.
+- The deliverable output of Ramate includes its Artifacts.

 ## Agreeing
 - **[AGR-1: Liam Monninger](./agreeing/agr-001-liam-monninger/README.md):** argues that the delegation to [Ramate LLC's](https://www.ramate.io) suits this early developmental phase ([Liam Monninger](mailto:liam@ramate.io)).